Skip to main content

 PD&R was established in 1973 as an office headed by an Assistant Secretary.
 The statutory authority for PD&R's research activities is found in Title V of the 1970 Housing Act, which authorizes programs of "research, studies, testing, and demonstrations relating to the missions and programs of the Department."
 Research priorities have differed from administration to administration, with varying mixes of housing studies, housing technology research, demonstrations, HUD program evaluations, and policy reports.
 PD&R's research activities are designed to have immediate relevance to the policy issues facing the Secretary and the Secretary's principal staff.

-In 1978, PD&R established HUD User as an information source for housing and community development researchers, academics, policymakers, and the American public.
+In 1978, PD&R established HUD User as an information source for housing and community development researchers, academics, and policymakers, as well as the American public.
 HUD User is the primary source for federal government reports and information on housing policy and programs, building technology, economic development, urban planning, and other housing-related topics.
 HUD User also creates and distributes a wide variety of useful information products and services.
 The Clearinghouse Help Desk is staffed Monday through Friday from 8:30 to 5:00 Eastern time; the toll-free number is 1-800-245-2691.
 Publication requests and general inquiries can also be made by sending an email to helpdesk@huduser.gov.

-Solomon Greene - Principal Deputy Assistant Secretary
+John Gibbs - Principal Deputy Assistant Secretary

 Todd M. Richardson - General Deputy Assistant Secretary